LAKERS TOGETHER: Find out information about COVID-19

 - Bhagat, Y., and C.R.
 Ruetz III.
 2011.
 Temporal and fine-scale spatial variation in fish assemblage structure in a drowned river mouth system of Lake Michigan.
 Transactions of the American Fisheries Society 140:1429-1440.

 - Gillett, N. and A.D.
 Steinman.
 2011.
 An analysis of long-term phytoplankton dynamics in Muskegon Lake, a Great Lakes Area of Concern.
 Journal of Great Lakes Research 37: 335-342.

-- Janetski, D.J., Y. Bhagat, C.R.
-Ruetz III, and D.F.
+- Janetski, D.J., C.R.
+Ruetz III, Y. Bhagat, and D.F.
 Clapp.
-Submitted.
-Yellow perch recruitment in a drowned river mouth lake with comparison to nearshore Lake Michigan.
-Transactions of the American Fisheries Society.
+2013.
+Recruitment dynamics of age-0 yellow perch in a drowned river mouth lake: assessing synchrony with nearshore Lake Michigan.
+Transactions of the American Fisheries Society 142:505-514.

 - Ruetz, C.R., III, D.L.
 Strouse, and S.A.
 Pothoven.
 2009.
 Energy density of introduced round goby compared with four native fishes in a Lake Michigan tributary.
 Transactions of the American Fisheries Society 138:938-947.

 - Biddanda, B.A., A. Steinman, L. Nemeth, Y. Hong and S. Kendall.
 2008.
 Nutrient bioassays of plankton biomass and metabolism in an urbanized drowned river-mouth lake (Mona Lake, Michigan).
 Journal of Freshwater Ecology 23: 41-53.